 Credentials are the same that the default Raspbian image (user : pi, password : raspberry).

 When you are connected, you just need to execute :

 And select option 1 => “1.
 Expand Filesystem”.
 The system will ask you to reboot, press “yes”.

 And that’s all !
 Gladys is ready :)

 To access Gladys, open your favorite browser, on any computer on the local network your Raspberry Pi is connected.
 Then enter the URL :

 You should arrive on Gladys web interface where you can configure your account !

-> Note : If it don’t work, you can access Gladys directly by typing the IP of your Raspberry Pi in your browser.
+Note : If it doesn’t work, you can access Gladys directly by typing the IP of your Raspberry Pi in your browser.
 To find the IP, just type

-> ifconfig on the Raspberry Pi shell, or you can use a network scanner app to find his IP (Network Scanner on Android or iNet on iOS)
+ifconfig on the Raspberry Pi shell, or you can use a network scanner app to find the IP (Network Scanner on Android or iNet on iOS)

-> To install Gladys, you just need to follow the instructions on GitHub.
+To install Gladys, you just need to follow the instructions on GitHub.